alexnathanson/solar-protocol/tutorials/api/api-part1.md

 Open the Solar Protocol API V2 explorer in a browser of your choosing.

 http://solarprotocol.net/api/v2/

-The structure of this tutorial mirrors the API explorer.
-Feel free to just use the form fields built in to the explorer or use the example API calls with any tool or language of your choosing, such as cURL, Javascript, python, etc.

 If using the explorer, the results of the call will be displayed in the browser console.
 The console can be opened via the browser's developer settings or by pression the Fn and F12 keys simultaniously (works on most browsers).